 - better asset protection from third parties; and

-Most testamentary trusts nominate a primary beneficiary (such as an adult child) and then allow for secondary beneficiaries such as the spouse of the adult child, grand children etc.
+Most testamentary trusts nominate a primary beneficiary (such as an adult child) and then allow for secondary beneficiaries.
+These may be the spouses of your children, grandchildren, etc.

-Commonly, a beneficiary of a testamentary trust is the surviving spouse or child of a deceased party.
+Commonly, a beneficiary is the surviving spouse or child of a deceased party.
 It is possible to have multiple testamentary trusts in a will – one for each primary beneficiary.

 2. Estate Planning